Drug Enforcement Administration (DEA), Department of Justice.

 (d) The Schedule III control for all formulations of buprenorphine would thwart company efforts to ensure that the combination product, if approved, is the primary medication that should be utilized for addiction treatment.
 By not differentially scheduling these products, the DEA is removing the incentive for physicians to prescribe the combination product rather than the single entity product.

 The company feels that Buprenex® should be left in Schedule V, and the addiction medications, if approved, should be placed in Schedule IV.
 Or, as an alternative, the substance, buprenorphine, should be placed in Schedule III (which would include Subutex®), Suboxone® should be placed in Schedule IV and buprenorphine products with less than 1 mg/ml should be placed in Schedule V. No data was provided to the DEA in support of these comments.

-(a) Buprenorphine has a high potential for abuse consistent with the abuse potential of Schedule II drugs.
+(a) Buprenorphine has a high potential for abuse consistent with the Start Printed Page 62356abuse potential of Schedule II drugs.
 The partial agonist activity, including safety in overdose, is not supported and, even if true, does not warrant a change from the conclusion that buprenorphine has a high potential for abuse.

 (b) Safety in overdose is not a relevant factor in deciding if a drug has less abuse potential than other similar drugs.

 (c) The DEA failed to consider that the illusion of safety may result in greater potential for abuse.

 (d) Scheduling under the CSA is a relative analysis and depends on aligning a drug with the closest set of comparators.
 Hogan and Hartson believe that the closest set of comparators are Schedule II.

 (e) Buprenorphine is a gateway drug which compounds public health risks.

 (f) The DEA failed to give adequate weight to the fact that buprenorphine is administered by many routes of administration and in combination with other drugs.